wantedly/react-declassify/README.md

 - ✅ Designed to generate as idiomatic code as possible.
 Not something Babel or Webpack would generate!
 - ✅ Based on classical heuristic automation; no need to be fearful about whimsy LLMs.

+## Why do we need this?

+Class components are [still going to be supported by React for the foreseeable future](https://react.dev/reference/react/Component).
+However, it is no longer recommended to write new components in class-style.

+So what about the existing components?
+Although React will continue to support these, you may struggle to maintain them because:

+- New libraries and new versions of existing libraries tend to focus on Hooks-style components, and you may find you in a difficulty adopting the components to the libraries.
+- Class components may appear alien to those who are young in React development experience.

+Thus it is still a good idea to migrate from class components to Hooks-based components.

+However, as this is not a simple syntactic change, migration needs a careful hand work and a careful review.
+This tool is a classic automation, it reduces a risk of introducing human errors during migration.

 ## Usage

 ```